U.S. News Rankings

 The University of Chicago, situated in Chicago’s Hyde Park community, offers a rich campus life in a big-city setting.
-The Chicago Maroons have more than 15 NCAA Division III teams, the majority of which compete in the University Athletic Association, and have strong basketball and wrestling programs.
-At Chicago, freshmen are required to live on campus, and about 60 percent of students choose to remain on campus, while others live in off-campus apartments and houses.
+The Chicago Maroons have more than 15 NCAA Division III teams, which compete in the University Athletic Association, and have strong basketball and wrestling programs.
+At Chicago, freshmen are required to live on campus, and more than 50 percent of students choose to remain on campus, while others live in off-campus apartments and houses.
 On-campus students are placed in "houses" within their dorm, which serve as tight-knit communities and provide academic and social support.
-Chicago offers more than 400 student organizations, and about 10 percent of students join the small but active Greek life community.
+Chicago offers more than 400 student organizations.

 |School mission and unique qualities (as provided by the school):|

 The University of Chicago is universally recognized for its devotion to open and rigorous inquiry.
-The strength of our intellectual traditions, intense critical analysis, free and lively debate, creative solutions to complex problems rests on the scholars who continue to engage them.
+The strength of our intellectual traditions, intense critical analysis, and free and lively debate draws from our engaged scholars who continually seek creative solutions to complex problems.
 Our College graduates have made discoveries in every field of academic study; they are ambitious thinkers who are unafraid to take on the most pressing questions of our time.
 Their accomplishments have helped establish the University's legacy as one of the world's finest academic institutions.
-The University of Chicago has been home to over 85 Nobel Prize-winners, over 200 Guggenheim fellows, 30 Macarthur "genius" fellows, and 20 Pulitzer Prize-winners.
-And with over 140 research centers and institutes; numerous world-class theaters, museums, and art centers; and three of the nation's top professional schools in law, business, and medicine all within blocks of one another on our campus, UChicago is renowned for the unparalleled resources it provides its undergraduate students.
+The University of Chicago has been home to over 85 Nobel Prize winners, over 200 Guggenheim fellows, 30 MacArthur "genius" grant winners, and 20 Pulitzer Prizewinners.
+And UChicago is renowned for the unparalleled resources it provides its undergraduate students: over 140 research centers and institutes; numerous world-class theaters, museums, and art centers; and three of the nation's top professional schools in law, business, and medicine all within just a few blocks.

 |School type||private, coed college|